Animals

 Mammals are warm-blooded (can regulate their body temperature) and vertebrate (has a backbone) animals.
 This includes humans!
 They have fur or hair, they give birth to live young, can produce milk for their young, and often-times have a more well-developed brains than other types of animals.

-The American Guinea Hog has a thin, wiry black coat that doesn't cover much of their skin, making them sensitive to the sun.
-To protect themselves, they often roll in the mud, which helps shield them from the sun and pesky bugs.
-These pigs have large, upright ears covered in hair that keep dirt and insects out while they root around in the ground with their snouts for tasty treats.
-Their flexible snouts are perfect for foraging, allowing them to dig up delicious food.
-Sometimes called wild boars, American Guinea Hogs are friendly and playful, making them fun animals to watch!
+The American Guinea Hog has a thin, wiry black coat that leaves their skin sensitive to the sun.
+To protect themselves, they often roll in mud, which shields them from the sun and insects.
+With large, upright ears covered in hair, they keep dirt and bugs out while foraging for food.
+Their flexible snouts are excellent for digging up tasty treats.

 Red wolves are often mistaken for coyotes due to their similar appearance.
 Their fur can vary in color, but they typically have a reddish coat, accented with a black-tipped tail and lighter fur around their muzzle and mouth.
 Compared to their gray wolf relatives, red wolves are smaller and generally less aggressive, making them unique among canids.
 These wolves are an important part of their ecosystem, helping to maintain the balance by controlling prey populations!